-When accessing the FM25640, the user addresses 8,192 locations of 8 data bits each.
-These data bits are shifted in and out serially.
+When accessing the FM25C160, the user addresses 2,048 locations each with 8 data bits.
+These data bits are shifted serially.
 The addresses are accessed using the SPI protocol, which includes a chip select (to permit multiple devices on the bus), an op-code and a two-byte address.
-The upper 3 bits of the address range are ignored by the device.
-The complete address of 13-bits specifies each byte address uniquely.
+The upper 5 bits of the address range are 'don't care' values.
+The complete address of 11-bits specifies each byte address uniquely.

-Most functions of the FM25640 either are controlled by the SPI interface or are handled automatically by on-board circuitry.
+Most functions of the FM25C160 either are controlled by the SPI interface or are handled automatically by on-board circuitry.
 The access time for memory operation essentially is zero, beyond the time needed for the serial protocol.
 That is, the memory is read or written at the speed of the SPI bus.
 Unlike an EEPROM, it is not necessary to poll the device for a ready condition since writes occur at bus speed.
 That is, by the time a new bus transaction can be shifted into the part, a write operation will be complete.
-This is explained in more detail in the interface section.
+This is explained in more detail in the interface section below.

-Users expect several obvious system benefits from the FM25640 due to its fast write cycle and high endurance as compared with EEPROM.
+Users expect several obvious system benefits from the FM25C160 due to its fast write cycle and high endurance as compared with EEPROM.
 However there are less obvious benefits as well.
 For example in a high noise environment, the fast-write operation is less susceptible to corruption than an EEPROM since it is completed quickly.
 By contrast, an EEPROM requiring milliseconds to write is vulnerable to noise during much of the cycle.

-Note that the FM25640 contains no power management circuits other than a simple internal power-on reset.
-It is the user's responsibility to ensure that $V{DD}$ is within datasheet tolerances to prevent incorrect operation.
+Note: The FM25C160 contains no power management circuits other than a simple internal power-on reset.
+It is the user's responsibility to ensure that VDD is within data sheet tolerances to prevent incorrect operation.
 It is recommended that the part is not powered down with chip enable active.